Bamboozalah/Deep_Recon/README.md

 ```
 ---
 ## You’ll be guided through an interactive menu to:
--Input a domain
+-  Input a domain
--Run specific modules or the full pipeline
+-  Run specific modules or the full pipeline
--Generate detailed reports
+-  Generate detailed reports